West Norwood Cemetery

 West Norwood Cemetery is a 40 acre rural cemetery in West Norwood in London, England.
 It was also known as the South Metropolitan Cemetery.

 One of the first private landscaped cemeteries in London, it is one of the "Magnificent Seven" cemeteries of London, and is a site of major historical, architectural and ecological interest.

 Its grounds are a mixture of historic monumental cemetery and modern lawn cemetery, but it also has catacombs, cremation plots and a columbarium for cinerary ashes.
-The cemetery's crematorium still operates, and cremation plots are still available, but all the conventional burial plots have been allocated and hence it is closed to new burials pending further agreement under current burial legislation.
+The cemetery's crematorium still operates, but all the conventional and cremated remains burial plots have been allocated and hence it is closed to new burials pending further agreement under current burial legislation.

 Location

 The Main gate is located on Norwood Road near the junction with Robson Road, where Norwood Road forks into Norwood High Street and Knights' Hill.
 It is in the London Borough of Lambeth (SE27).
 The local authority is the current owner.
 The site, with some of its neighbouring streets, forms part of a conservation area.